-Manuscripts will be delivered in class the week before they are discussed.
+Manuscripts will be delivered in class.
 There is no late delivery.
 There is no switching.
 If you do not deliver, the class suffers, and you come up at your next slot on the calendar.
 Avoid last-minute writing.
 Get the work done.
 We will not do email distribution.
 Hard copy to class, period.